We currently offer a variety of resident courses categorized into four distinct groups working in Security Cooperation-related positions:

 - International Purchaser

 All DSCU classes vary in length from 2 days through three weeks and are offered a number of times annually.
-The curriculum is designed to provide the highest quality education and tailored to meet student-specific needs at all levels of security assistance management.
+The curriculum is designed to provide the highest quality education and tailored to meet student-specific needs at all levels of security cooperation management.

 Our educational program quality is maintained by: